Get answers to your questions about concussion. And find out the steps to take to recover faster.

 The Return-to-Play law aims to protect student athletes during activities and post-injury.
 The law requires schools to ensure students’ safety through a combination of:

-• Mandatory removal from play
+- Mandatory removal from play if concussion is suspected

-• Mandatory bench times
+- Mandatory bench times after concussion

-• Required medical clearance
+- Required medical clearance to return to sport

-• Required training/education for coaches, parents and athletes
+- Required training/education for coaches, parents, and athletes

-• Informed consent of parents and athletes
+- Informed consent of parents and athletes about concussion safety